lamorasjr/powerbi-docs-extractor/README.md

 ### 2. Create the .env File:
 * A `.env` file is required to run the project.
 * Create a .env file in the root directory of the project.
-* Copy the content from .env-example and update it with your Azure AD application credentials, target workspaces ids and output directory path.
+* Copy the content from .env-example and update it with your Azure AD application credentials, target workspaces ids, sharepoint information and app configuration.

 ### 3. Install Dependencies and Run the Application